Footloose

-Footloose is a 1984 American musical drama film directed by Herbert Ross.
-It tells the story of Ren McCormack (Kevin Bacon), a teenager from Chicago who moves to a small town, where he attempts to overturn the ban on dancing instituted by the efforts of a local minister (John Lithgow).
+Footloose is a 1984 American musical drama film directed by Herbert Ross and written by Dean Pitchford.
+It tells the story of Ren McCormack (Kevin Bacon), a teenager from Chicago who moves to a small town, where he attempts to overturn a ban on dancing enforced by the efforts of a local minister (John Lithgow).

-The film received mixed reviews from the critics but became a box office hit, grossing $80 million in North America, becoming the seventh highest-grossing film of 1984.
-The film is known for its music, with the songs "Footloose" by Kenny Loggins and "Let's Hear It for the Boy" by Deniece Williams being nominated for the Academy Award for Best Original Song.
+The film was released on February 17, 1984, by Paramount Pictures, and received mixed reviews from critics, but was a box office success, grossing $80 million in North America, becoming the seventh highest-grossing film of 1984.
+The songs "Footloose" by Kenny Loggins and "Let's Hear It for the Boy" by Deniece Williams were nominated for the Academy Award for Best Original Song.

 Plot

-Chicago native Ren McCormack and his mother Ethel move to the small town of Bomont to live with Ren's aunt and uncle.
-While attending church, Ren meets Reverend Shaw Moore, his wife Vi, and daughter Ariel.
-Ariel recklessly endangers her life by rebelling against Shaw's strict religious nature, greatly annoying her friends and boyfriend Chuck Cranston.
+Chicago natives Ren McCormack and his mother Ethel move to the small town of Bomont, Utah, to live with Ren's aunt and uncle.
+While attending the church, he meets Reverend Shaw Moore, his wife Vi and their daughter Ariel, who rebels against her father's strict religious nature and behaves recklessly.